-Objective Actions and success criteria Responsibility Link to CIP Review with date To ensure that equality and diversity are To ensure British Values including tolerance and respect are taught across the curriculum.
-BH CIP - Objective C Review summer 2022 British values are incorporated into all PSHE lessons and PowerPoints, promoted throughout the school.
-Raise awareness of BLM and its significance (through assemblies and tutor time) ͿΚͿ CIP - Objective D students can name the British values (student voice) BH.
-Diversity Day is in the calendar to Provide high profile, positive, diverse role models for students.
+Objective Actions and success criteria Responsibility Link to AIP Review with date To ensure that equality and diversity are To ensure British Values including tolerance and respect are taught across the curriculum.
+NP AIP - Objective 5 Review summer 2024 ľ Raise awareness of BLM and its significance (through assemblies and tutor time) JK AIP - Objective 5 Provide high profile, positive, diverse role models for students.
 Identify, and address, areas for development towards becoming a truly diverse and inclusive school.
-DoL/HoY CIP - Objective D celebrate cultures.
-Day planned to move each year to focus on different areas (i.e. Black History Month, LGBT History month, Ensure curriculum resources and programmes of study are diverse and inclusive. ТК CIP - Objective B/D International Women's Day) JK.
-Prefects selected, a diverse group of student role models JK.
-Promote a cultural shift towards awareness, tolerance and celebration of diversity.
-DoL/HoY CIP - Objective D Address and reduce attitudes of casual prejudice and unconscious bias.
-DoL/HoY CIP - Objective D
+DoL/HoY AIP - Objective 3 Ensure curriculum resources and programmes of study are diverse and inclusive. тк AIP - Objective 5 Promote a cultural shift towards awareness, tolerance and celebration of diversity.
+DoL/HoY AIP - Objective 5 Address and reduce attitudes of casual prejudice and unconscious bias.
+AIP - Objective 5 EDI Working party to ensure that departments, and a diverse community are represented within.
+AIP - Objective 4

-To enable all students including those in groups with protected characteristics, Identify students who do not participate regularly in curricular or extra-curricular activities and work with their parents to improve participation.
+• Identify students who do not participate regularly in curricular or extra-curricular activities and work with their parents to improve participation.
 This will include participation in school trips residential experiences and after school clubs.
-Analyse school attendance data and school ТК CIP - Objective D Review summer 2022 Lead Learners involved in learning feedback BH.
-Student Council discusses such issues and offer changes to the School.
-DoLs to make a positive contribution to school life. behaviour data to identify students or groups of students where interventions will support their involvement in school life.
-DS CIP - Objective A and KPI Year 11 prefects contribute to school life.
-MJH Principal's breakfast for students to contribute to school life TD.
-Ensure that all attendance and behaviour data (including exclusions data) is reported regularly to Governors, including data relating to student within groups with protected characteristics DS Governor agenda/minutes Student voice conducted in department areas and will continue.
-CLs Safe space ran by JK for student voice on equalities issues, particularly, gender, To report to parents, via the school newsletter and website, all activities that take place giving students' positive experiences, especially where these relate to equality and diversity.
-TD CIP - Objective E sexuality and ethnic origin.
-JK Increase the ways in which student voice is heard around equalities issues, particularly, gender, sexuality and ethnic origin.
-DoLs/JKJ CIP - Objective C/D Increase the number of students who have the leadership opportunities within the student body, regardless of ethnicity, special educational needs, gender, or sexuality.
-DoLs/JKJ CIP - Objective B/D
+AIP - Objective 3 Review summer 2024 positive Analyse school attendance data and school behaviour data to identify students or groups of students where interventions will support their involvement in school life.
+DS AIP - Objective 1 Ensure that all attendance and behaviour data (including exclusions data) is reported regularly to Governors, including data relating to student within groups with protected characteristics DS Governor agenda/minutes To report to parents, via the school newsletter and website, all activities that take place giving students' positive experiences, especially where these relate to equality and diversity.
+TD AIP - Objective 5 Increase the ways in which student voice is heard around equalities issues, particularly, gender, sexuality and ethnic origin.
+DoLs/JK AIP - Objective 3/5 Increase the number of students who have the leadership opportunities within the student body, regardless of ethnicity, special educational needs, gender, or sexuality.
+DoLs/JK AIP - Objective 4 Launch student engagement strategy: "EDI Champions".

-To promote Design a broad and balanced PSHE curriculum ВН CIP - Objective C Review summer 2022 mental health which will focus and support the students' well- Safe Space introduced for KS3 and well-being being and give them the relevant skills to stay safe students.
-JK so that all and happy in school and in their wider lives, Balanced PSHE curriculum, members of regardless of their ethnicity, gender, sexuality, updated each term with input from the school religion and special educational needs and HOY with emerging year group and community disability. are valued and TV/CC key stage issues BH. supported, Ensure that all students across the school have TK/CS CIP - Objective D 1:1 counselling service for students regardless of equal access to group and 1:1 counselling services WT. special provided as part of the school offer.
-Group mentoring by peers e.g., educational Year 7 and 10 mentors ran by BH. needs and Monitor referrals to counselling and other services ТК CIP - Objective D School mentor recruited. disability, to do with supporting well-being through our gender, Inclusion Panel. ethnicity, and sexual Analyse referral data to internal and external ТК CIP - Objective D orientation. services to ensure that any specific issues related - to a group with protected characteristics are picked up and acted upon.
-Where required encoifie groups , both with TK/CS CIP - Objective D Where required, specific groups - both with 11, 00 protected characteristics and without - will receive interventions designed to promote their health and well-being as a group.
+To promote Design a broad and balanced PSHE curriculum which NP AIP - Objective 3/5 Review summer 2024 mental health will focus and support the students' well-being and and well-being so that all give them the relevant skills to stay safe and happy in school and in their wider lives, regardless of their members of the school educational needs and disability. community are educational freeds and disability. valued and Ensure that all students across the school have equal supported, access to group and 1:1 counselling services provided TK AIP - Objective 3 regardless of as part of the school offer. special educational Monitor referrals to counselling and other services to needs and do with supporting well-being through our Inclusion TK AIP - Objective 3 disability, Panel. gender, ethnicity, and Analyse referral data to internal and external services sexual тк AIP - Objective 3 orientation. with protected characteristics are picked up and - acted upon.
+Where required, specific groups - both with тк AIP - Objective 3 interventions designed to promote their health and well-being as a group.